Lubuklinggau

 Lubuk Linggau (or Lubuklinggau) is a city in South Sumatra, Indonesia.
-It has an area of 367.81 km^{2} and had a population of 201,308 at the 2010 Census and 234,166 at the 2020 Census; the official estimate as at mid 2024 was 247,550 (comprising 124,846 males and 122,704 females).
-The city was formerly part of the Musi Rawas Regency from which it was separated on 21 June 2001.
+It has an area of 367.81 km^{2} and had a population of 201,308 at the 2010 Census and 234,166 at the 2020 Census; the official estimate as at mid 2025 was 251,457 (comprising 126,712 males and 124,745 females).

+Lubuk Linggau is popularly referred to as the "Durian City", owing to its durian production.
+The city is also known as the "Metropolitan Transit City", due to its location right at the junction of the Trans-Sumatra Highway connecting the provinces of Jambi, Lampung and Bengkulu.

+History

+The city was formerly the capital of the Musi Rawas Regency from 1956 until it was granted a city status on 21 June 2001, effectively separating it from the regency.

 Geography

 The city borders the Rejang Lebong Regency in Bengkulu to the south and west.
 It also borders the Musi Rawas Regency to the north and east.

 Administrative districts

-The city is divided into eight districts (kecamatan), listed below with their areas and their populations at the 2010 and 2020 Censuses, together with the official estimates as at mid 2024.
+The city is divided into eight districts (kecamatan), listed below with their areas and their populations at the 2010 and 2020 Censuses, together with the official estimates as at mid 2025.
 The table also includes the number of urban villages (all classed as kelurahan) in each district, and its post codes.